carloitaben/tailwindcss-noscript/README.md

 - Make the initial animation styles the default ones and disappoint your non-JavaScript-using visitors (😕)
 - Go with the previous option and manually reset the styles with a `noscript` tag (🤮)

 Going with the `noscript` approach with `tailwindcss` can be quite cumbersome.
-This plugin can be used as an alternative method to maintain ergonomics in exchange for a minuscule amount of render-blocking JavaScript (less than 150 bytes).
+This plugin can be used as an alternative method to maintain ergonomics in exchange for a minuscule amount of render-blocking JavaScript.

 ## Installation